asdsolutions-os/duo-navigation-drawer/README.md

 * [Bagels & Beans](https://play.google.com/store/apps/details?id=nl.dtt.bagelsbeans)
 * [Hebban](https://play.google.com/store/apps/details?id=nl.dtt.hebban)

-Feel free to apply your app to the list.
-By sending me an email with a link to your app in the play store.
+Feel free to apply your app to the list by sending me an email with a link to your app in the play store.

 ## Developed By